Ravageer/Pathwise/README.md

 Make sure the path in your .env file points to this file.

 GMAIL_CREDENTIALS_PATH="credentials.json"

+Download the font files for a better interface

 ▶️ Running the Application
 Once your dependencies are installed and your .env file is configured, you're ready to go.